thexqin/facade-inspection-costing/README.md

 ## 3\.
 The Core Challenge: Pixel-to-Real-World Calibration 📏

 This is the most critical step for **quantitative analysis**.
-Since images are 2D and subject to perspective distortion, you must introduce a calibration step to convert pixel counts (Area and Lineal Feet) into real-world units.
+Since images are 2D and subject to perspective distortion, we must introduce a calibration step to convert pixel counts (Area and Lineal Feet) into real-world units.

 The simplest, most robust 2D method is using **Reference Objects** and **Homography**.